-There are 97 trees in Jubilee Gardens, spread mostly around the outside of the space to create a sense of enclosure and frame important views while leaving plenty of open sunny spots for visitors to enjoy.
-The design pays tribute to England’s rich arboricultural history – in line with tradition ‘old fashioned’ and much-loved native tree species were reintroduced alongside ornamental exotics.
+For a busy urban garden at the heart of London which see over 5.5 million visitors a year, Jubilee Gardens is packed with trees and a surprising variety of tree species.
+There are almost 90 standalone trees in Jubilee Gardens, spread mostly around the outside of the space to create a sense of enclosure and frame important views while leaving plenty of open sunny spots for visitors to enjoy.
+The design pays tribute to England’s rich arboricultural history – in line with tradition, ‘old fashioned’ and much-loved native tree species were reintroduced alongside ornamental exotics.

 The first tree of the redesigned Jubilee Gardens, a Liquidambar styraciflua (or Sweetgum), was lowered into position by a small crane on 7th February 2012.
 A mixture of semi-mature and young trees were planted to give immediate visual impact while also allowing the Gardens to mature and develop slowly over time.

-There are seven different tree species in Jubilee Gardens which were chosen to optimise biodiversity and ensure that the park provides interest all year round.
+There are nine different tree species in Jubilee Gardens which have been chosen to be appropriate for the site conditions and climate, to optimise biodiversity and ensure that the park provides interest all year round.

 The Common Beech (Fagus sylvatica), a native tree, was selected for its contribution to biodiversity as it is a host for a variety of flora and fauna.
 In early spring long slender buds create a spectacular light-green hue, while the flowers are small catkins which develop small triangular beechnuts – an important food for birds, squirrels and historically also for people.
 The ornamental deciduous tree lives on average 150-200 years.
 Most of the Beech trees in Jubilee Gardens are found on the north and northeast of the park, in the areas closest to Hungerford car park.